hongwang01/DRCDNet/ReadMe.md

 5. Training on Rain100L Training Data and Rain100H Training Data:  ``pretrained_Model/Rain100L+Rain100H/model_100.pt''

-All these pretrained_models can be downloaded from [[Google Drive]](https://drive.google.com/drive/folders/1HAFLQfjj--sd-Cfo9HibsUCTjxU9AcMx?usp=drive_link)
+All these pretrained_models can be downloaded from [[Google Drive]](https://drive.google.com/drive/folders/1HAFLQfjj--sd-Cfo9HibsUCTjxU9AcMx?usp=drive_link)  and are put into the folder "DRCDNet/pretrained_model".